Priors in Deep Image Restoration and Enhancement: A Survey: Statistical Priors

 With such a degradation model, many works~\cite{zhang2018learning,xu2020unified,zhang2019deep,hui2021learning} focus on improving the performance of DNNs using the estimated kernel or noise information of the degradation models.
 SRMD~\cite{zhang2018learning} is the first work that uses blur kernel and noise map as an additional input for image SR. Specifically, SRMD proposes a stretching strategy using Principal Component Analysis (PCA) for projection on vectorized blur kernel to encode the kernel information.
 Along this line, UDVD~\cite{xu2020unified} further proposes a dynamic convolutions block to extract features from the conditional input to generate per-pixel kernels for refinement.
 Zhang \etal~\cite{zhang2019deep} introduced an unfolding optimization for image SR by considering more degradation information as the conditional input.
 They also turned the training target into a data sub-problem and a prior sub-problem, which can be alternately solved.
 Similarly, FFDNet~\cite{zhang2018ffdnet} proposes to concatenate the noise-level map as the conditional input for image denoising.

 In addition to the methods using pre-estimated degradation information, some works focus on estimating the kernel with DNN models and then combining the estimated kernel with the aforementioned deep restoration methods taking kernel information as conditional input.
 KernelGAN~\cite{bell2019blind} proposes to use a deep linear network as the generator to parameterize the underlying kernel for image SR, while a discriminator is designed to distinguish the generated patches from the real LR image patches.
 Once training is done, convolving all convolution filters in the generator can explicitly obtain the estimated kernel.
+The learned kernel in KernelGAN can be more robust than non-DNN models as shown in Fig.~\ref{fig:kernel}.
 FKP~\cite{liang2021flow} proposes a flow-based kernel modeling approach to generate reasonable kernel initialization and traverse the learned kernel manifold to achieve better kernel estimation results.

 Furthermore, a series of works~\cite{gu2019blind,huang2020unfolding,guo2019toward} jointly estimate the degradation information and learn the target restoration tasks in an end-to-end manner.
 ICK~\cite{gu2019blind} proposes an iterative kernel correction method to correct the estimated kernel information based on the SR results from the previous stage.
 Huang \etal~\cite{huang2020unfolding} developed a deep alternating network by iteratively estimating the degradation and restoring an SR image.
 CBDNet~\cite{guo2019toward} uses a noise estimation sub-network to predict the noise information and use it as the extra input to the DNN models for image denoising.